dorren/omnidata/README.md

 **Currently in super alpha stage, everything's subjected to change.**

-Omnidata allows you to define your models in persistence agnostic fashion, so model can be saved in any database you like, mongodb, couchdb, redis, etc.
+Omnidata allows you to define your models in persistence agnostic fashion, so model can be saved in any database you like, mongodb, couchdb etc.

 Gem uses [Virtus](https://github.com/solnic/virtus#readme) for defining attributes.